MichalZalecki/monadsjs/README.md

 ### Maybe (Just | Nothing)

 Maybe monad represents a value (`Just`) or monadic zero (`Nothing`).
-It's very convinient way to just literally let your code fail.
+It's very convinient way to literally, let your code fail.
 Instead of writing multiple checks and try-catches just check type of the value at the end of transformations chain.
 In this particular implementation Maybe is just a union type which exists only if you are using TypeScript.